TheSlimvReal/angular-elements-example/angular-elements-guide.md

 The only thing to note here is setting the `encapsulation: ViewEncapsulation.Native`, which enables the ShadowDom.

-In the component itself, you have a few ways to let others communicate with the others.
+In the component itself, you have a few ways to let others communicate with the you.
 Say you have a component like the following.

     export class AppComponent implements OnInit{